When turkey time comes, you won’t frustrate your friend and family if you have a perfect turkey cooked in your hands.

 No, I don’t.
-You shouldn’t leave a meat thermometer in the turkey cause metal in the probe conduct heat into the turkey this fact will end up with giving you a false reading.
+You shouldn’t leave a meat thermometer in the turkey since the metal in the probe conducts heat into the turkey, which will give you a false reading.

 - Get a glass and fill it with ice.
 Then pour cold water over it.

-How to Use a Farberware Meat Thermometer?
+How to use a Farberware meat thermometer

-If you have the Farberware meat thermometer, here are the steps on how to use this device.
+If you have the Farberware meat thermometer, here are the steps on how to use this device:

 - Thaw the meat or poultry before placing the thermometer, except for ground meats.